herlo/ssh-gpg-smartcard-config/YubiKey_NEO.rst

 Get gpshell etc to fix serial number*
 --------------------------------
 #\* This section not relevant to a consumer edition NEO, it can still be relevant to a developer edition NEO.
-It also only contains instructions for Fedora.
+This section has not been tested with Ubuntu.

 Install gpshell binary and libs from tykeal's repo::